 - Let the dough rise properly.
 In order to get fluffy panipopo, you need to let the dough rise and double in size.
 Mine took about an hour, but depending on the weather, humidity, and altitude of where you live, it can take much longer.

 - Evenly cover the vegan sweet rolls with the coconut sauce.
 You can use a pastry brush or spoon to make sure the sweet buns are evenly coated.

-This Samoan bread is best eaten right out of the oven.
-If you want to store them, allow the bread to cool completely and place them in an airtight container.
+Storing: Allow the bread to cool completely and place it in an airtight container.
 Store them somewhere dark and cool like your pantry or in your fridge for 2 to 3 days.

 Frequently Asked Questions